zer0cache/matic-docs/docs/develop/plasma-using-metamask.md

 `parentProvider: window.web3`

 :::note

-Deposits from Ethereum to Polygon happen using a state sync mechanism and take about 22-30 minutes.
-After waiting for this time interval, it is recommended to check the balance using the web3.js/matic.js library or using Metamask.
+Deposits from Ethereum to Polygon happen using a state sync mechanism and takes about ~22-30 minutes After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.

 The explorer will show the balance only if at least one asset transfer has happened on the child chain.
 This [link](/docs/develop/ethereum-polygon/plasma/deposit-withdraw-event-plasma/) explains how to track the deposit events.

 :::